-For a Grade II sprain, follow the R.I.C.E. guidelines and allow more time for healing.
+For a Grade 2 sprain, follow the R.I.C.E. guidelines and allow more time for healing.
 A doctor may immobilize or splint your ankle.

-A Grade III sprain puts you at risk for permanent ankle instability, especially if not treated appropriately.
+A Grade 3 sprain puts you at risk for permanent ankle looseness (instability), especially if not treated appropriately.
 Surgery rarely is needed to repair the damage, but may be common in competitive athletes who want an expedited recovery and patients who experience

 Severe ligament injuries often require rehabilitation.
 The goals of therapy are to allow for optimal healing of the ligaments, return to sport/work as quickly as possible, and prevent re-injury.